yl3296/yl3296.github.io/_posts/2015-03-24-chart critique.md

 ```

 ####Some thoughts
-1. Bar chart is an excellent tool to see the maximum, minimum and compare any several classes.
+1. Bar chart is an excellent tool to see the maximum, minimum and make comparision.
 It still works when the number of classes is getting large.
 Just a little less cute.
 2. Heatmap shows its priority with large number of classes.
-But not so good in comparing.
+But not so good in comparison.
 3. Heatmap is easily to plot in ggplot, D3 and Excel.